-In June 2017, AXIS sponsored a catastrophe bond, Northshore RE II Ltd. Series 2017-1 which provides the Group with multi-year risk cover capacity of USD 350 million for US named storms and US & Canada earthquake events.
-The risk period is from June 29, 2017 to July 6, 2020.
+In June 2017, AXIS sponsored a catastrophe bond, Northshore Re II Limited, Series 2017-1 which provides the Group with multiyear risk occurrence cover capacity of USD 350 million for US named storms and US & Canada earthquake events.
+The risk period is from June 30, 2017 to June 30, 2020.

-In July 2018, AXIS sponsored a new catastrophe bond, Northshore RE II Ltd. Series 2018-1 which provides the Group with multi-year risk cover capacity of USD 200 million for US & Puerto Rico named storms, US and Canada earthquake, and European windstorm events.
-The risk period is from July 6, 2018 to July 8, 2022.
+In July 2018, AXIS sponsored a catastrophe bond, Northshore Re II Limited, Series 2018-1 which provides the Group with multi-year annual aggregate cover capacity of USD 200 million for US named storms (incl.
+Puerto Rico & US Virgin Islands), US and Canada earthquake, and European windstorm events.
+The risk period is from July 7, 2018 to June 30, 2022.